Bira/octopus-carnival/_drafts/wir-mm3-4e-imix.md

 ## The Lore

-So, as it's been mentioned a few times before, the god Tharizdun is probably the most evil asshole in all of 4e's implied setting.
+So, as it's been mentioned a few times before, the god Tharizdun is probably the biggest asshole in all of 4e's implied setting.
 Before even the Dawn War, he came across a shard of cosmic evil, and decided to use that in a bid to conquer the universe.
 He planted this shard in the Elemental Chaos as if it was a seed, and from this seed sprouted the Abyss.
 Tharizdun used the Abyss to generate an